TheFragebogen/TheFragebogen/README.md

 ![TheFragebogen: logo](img/TheFragebogen-logo.svg)

 [TheFragebogen](http://www.thefragebogen.de) is a [HTML5](https://de.wikipedia.org/wiki/HTML5) framework for creating stand-alone questionnaires, i.e., running a web browser alone.
-Implemented questionnaires can be loaded from a local file or from a web server.
+Questionnaires are implemented as _single-page applications_ and thus can be loaded from a local file or from a web server.
 The collected data can be downloaded to the executing machine or uploaded to a web server.

 The Features